Love, Dating, Marriage, and Morality:

 Those worried about the financial and medical aspects of child birth should know about the excellent benefits and care that can be provided through agencies and individuals wishing to adopt.
 Adoption truly is a wonderful alternative to the violence of abortion.

 Also see the Official LDS Web Site or my list of LDS Resources, including many external links and other pages of mine.
-You may also wish to examine the index to most of my pages on various topics.

 A Plea for Morality: Good Reasons to Wait until Marriage - part of my Snippets section